2004 10:17 p.m. on Tuesday, February 3rd – The journey began! Diane hit “send” and the following email went out to everyone she knew:

 2016 March 16th – Justin became our store manager.
 He still is!
 Ever wonder why everything seems to run so smooth at Little Shop?
 It’s Justin.
 I swear he can juggle 15 things at once.
 Have an issue with Little Shop?
 Contact Justin.
 Please.

 October 26th – Following months of construction, Little Shop of Stories expanded into the adjoining space.
 This gave us A LOT more room for books.

 2020 March 17th – Due to the evolving Covid-19 situation, Little Shop closed its doors to customers.
-Instead it took orders online, through email, and over the phone and offered free home delivery, curbside pickup, and shipping.
+Soon thereafter author events were canceled.
+Summer camps were canceled.
+The Decatur Book Festival was canceled.
+But Little Shop wasn't canceled!
+Instead we took orders online, through email, and over the phone and offered free home delivery, curbside pickup, and shipping.

 May 28th – Amid the heavy gravity of the times, a little lightness.
 For the second time, Little Shop of Stories was presented with the prestigious Pannell Award from the Women’s National Book Association.
 From the WNBA’s press release: